l-yc/lcd-board/README.md

 ## TODOs

 - Add infinite canvas support
-- Rewrite implementation to uniquely tie each path element to a UUID
+- Improve implementation to uniquely tie each path element to a UUID
 - Fix Weighted Pen tool
-- Fix Selection tool
+- Fix all tools except Pen to work with Selection tool
 - Improve efficiency on large canvases

 ## Contributors